Dvoc31/Employee_Attrition/README.md

 A Python-based Exploratory Data Analysis (EDA) project on Employee Attrition.
 This project uses Pandas for data manipulation and Matplotlib for visualizing attrition patterns across departments, age groups, and years at the company, providing insights into workforce trends.
 <br>
 <br>
-- Dataset <br>
-The dataset `employee_data.csv` contains employee information such as:
+- Dataset: The dataset `employee_data.csv` contains employee information such as:
   - Age
   - Department
   - Years at Company